THE CITY UNIVERSITY OF NEW YORK

 vii.
 Campus and buildings are patrolled by Public Safety 24/7.

 c.
-Personal Protective Equipment (PPE).
+Personal Protective Equipment (PPE) and Safety Devices.

 iii.
 Cell Phones (Emergency Management Team, OIT).

-v.
+iv.
 Emergency Phones in the lobby of every building.

 6. Employee Information and Training